WebAssembly/exception-handling/document/core/text/modules.rst

 Abbreviations are expanded in the order they appear, such that previously inserted type definitions are reused by consecutive expansions.

-.. index:: import, name, function type, table type, memory type, event type, global type
+.. index:: import, name, function type, table type, memory type, exception type, global type
    pair: text format; import
 .. _text-importdesc:
 .. _text-import: